 Sometimes you know what inspired a story.
 Having lived for 39 years on Long Island, I remember the days of hearing about the Soviet compound in Glen Cove, NY.
 For a long time, they have been the subject of disputes with the town and their neighbors, as well as people demonstrating there.

 Nelson DeMille, also a former resident of Elmont, NY, crafted a thriller centered around the Soviet compound, but also much deeper.
-He takes us back to a time of the Cold War and the Soviets and U.S. locked in a standoff of mutually-assured-destruction.
+He takes us back to a time of the Cold War when the Soviets and the U.S. were locked in a standoff of mutually assured destruction.

 For years there have been rumors of a Soviet agent high up there in the CIA, with the code-name Talbot.
 However, they have been unable to figure out who is compromised.
 Former NYPD detective Tony Abrams is studying for the Bar exam and working as a process server at a law firm, or so he thinks.
 There’s more to this law firm than meets the eye.

-A number of suspicious deaths takes place which unnerve several of the firm’s lawyers.
+A number of suspicious deaths take place which unnerves several of the firm’s lawyers.
 Tony is brought in to the confidence of what is going on and assigned to protect one of the partners.
-As the two of them try to stay one step ahead of the murderer and find out exactly what is going on and why, they are also running out of time to stop an impending Soviet first-strike.
+As the two of them try to stay one step ahead of the murderer and find out exactly what is going on and why they are also running out of time to stop an impending Soviet first strike.